Ask Dr. Steve DVM®

 How to ask:

-Talk to it like you’re talking to Dr. Steve.
+Talk to it like you’re talking to a real person not Google.

 1. No abbreviations